 New England Snowbirds

 Frederick had learned from soldier friends that after the war, with the collapse of plantations, many properties were available for a song.
-Stowe consequently bought a large property on the St. John River in Mandarin, Fla., now part of Jacksonville.
+Stowe consequently bought a large property on the St. Johns River in Mandarin, Fla., now part of Jacksonville.
 She then established Frederick as the manager of the groves.

 Frederick failed miserably at the business.
 He had no background in farming.
 After trying to battle his addiction, he would soon head west and join the merchant marine.
 It’s not clear when or how he died.